Classes are Tuesdays and Thursdays, 7:00 – 8:30 pm, at our dojo in San Francisco’s Haight-Ashbury neighborhood.

 Given approval from the instructor, you can practice with us.
 When beginning to practice, you do not need to have a gi (karate uniform) — you can simply wear regular workout clothes.

-We allow new students to practice with us for a few classes at no charge, before becoming members.
+Visitors are welcome to watch classes.
+We allow new students to practice with us for one class at no charge, before becoming members.
+For non-SKA visitors, the fee is $20 per class.

 We are one of about 120 dojos of Shotokan Karate of America (SKA).
 SKA is a non-profit organization founded in 1956 and is the oldest karate organization in the USA.
 Every student at our dojo is required to become a member of SKA.
 Annual SKA membership is $75 for the first year, then $100 per year after.
 Your instructor will provide an application form and answer any questions.
 There are many benefits to membership with SKA, including, but not limited to, the following: